 We’re all familiar with the sight: a few sorry looking bananas left in the fruit bowl, that are about to turn brown and speckled.
 The advice is always the same: “Why not use them to make banana bread?”

-Well, personally I find banana bread to be a little boring.
+But I’m ready for new recipes outside of baked goodies!
 So here are four interesting alternative ways to use up those old bananas.

 1. Banana Ice Cream